ms-iot/content/SetupGalileo.md

 # Before you start
 Please make sure you've visited [Setup Your PC](SetupPC.htm) before continuing with these instructions.

-Please ensure that you are enrolled in the [Windows Developer Program for IoT](https://connect.microsoft.com/windowsembeddediot/SelfNomination.aspx?ProgramID=8558){:target="_blank"}.

 # Setup your Intel Galileo
 This guide will show you how to install and run the Windows Developer Program for IoT on an Intel Galileo Gen1 or Gen2.